 If you’re on my email list, you know I recently sent out an email promoting a new credit card offer.
-One of the readers didn’t like this and informed me that they were very disappointed and would be unsubscribing.
-Looking back on the situation, I kinda understand.
+One of the readers didn’t like this and informed me that they were very disappointed and unsubscribing.
+Looking back on the situation, I kind of understand.

-You signed up to the newsletter to keep up with my story and then BAM!
+You signed up for the newsletter to keep up with my story, and then BAM!
 I come along and hit you with a credit card offer.
-I didn’t think it through very thoroughly and this is my first and only blog, so I’m having to learn as I go.
+I didn’t think it through very thoroughly, and this is my first and only blog, so I have to learn as I go.

-I thought I was providing a win-win situation to you and myself by letting you know about a great credit card offer and possibly make a few bucks if you signed up for it.
+I thought I provided a win-win situation for you and myself by letting you know about a great credit card offer and possibly making a few bucks if you signed up for it.
 I didn’t explain that very well in the email, so I can see how it would’ve come across as me just trying to make a sale.

 Where I really went wrong is promoting cards on this website without telling you my philosophy on them.